 What Is Agmatine?

 Agmatine is a compound naturally formed from the amino acid L-arginine.
 It is a neurotransmitter found predominantly in neurons.
-Because it is capable of targeting multiple receptors, agmatine may benefit a spectrum of complex diseases, including diabetes, Alzheimer’s disease, opioid addiction, mood disorders, and even cancer.
-Furthermore, agmatine may enhance cognitive function, stress resiliency, mood, and athletic performance [R, R].
+Because it is capable of targeting multiple receptors, researchers are investigating it in the context of a spectrum of complex diseases.

 The highest levels of agmatine are found in the gut, where it is produced by the microbes living there.
-It is also found in dietary form, mainly in fermented foods, and in supplemental form like agmatine sulfate.
-Agmatine is also produced in small amounts within the body by the mitochondria in the liver [R].
+It is also found in dietary form, mainly in fermented foods, and in supplemental forms like agmatine sulfate.
+Agmatine is also produced in small amounts by mitochondria in the liver .

 Mechanisms of Action